dblock/code.dblock.org/_posts/2009/2009-12-12-automating-win32-ui-testing-systemwindowsautomation-and-project-white.markdown

 }
 {% endhighlight %}

-Here’s how to use it:
+Here's how to use it:

 {% highlight c# %}
 UIAutomation.ClickThroughMenu(mainWindow.MenuBar.TopLevelMenu,